arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 After updating Angular CLI globally you might get this warning if your local project's angular cli version less than the global angular cli version.

-As local packages have more priority than global packages you will get _Your global Angular CLI version is greater than your local version.The local Angular CLI version is used_
+As local packages have more priority than global packages you will get _Your global Angular CLI version is greater than your local version.The local Angular CLI version is used_ warning.

 So mostly you need to update your local Angular CLI version as well

 ## Update Angular CLI version Locally

 To update Angular CLI version in your local projects use the following commands.

-Navigate to your local Angular project and execute the below commands.
+Navigate to your local Angular project folder and execute the below commands.

 ```
 rm -rf node_modules